neurodroid/stimfit/doc/sphinx/manual/python.rst

 -------------------------
 By defining you won functions, you can apply identical complex analyses to different traces and files.
 The following steps are required to make use of your own Python files:

 1. Create a Python file in a directory that the Python interpreter will find.
-If you do not know where that is , use the stimfit program directory (tipically, this will be C:\Program Files\Stimfit in Windows or /usr/lib/phython2-5/site-packages/stimfit in Linux).
-You will find some example files in that directory that you can use as a template, but you should not touch stf.py which is the core stimfit module.
+If you do not know where that is , use the Stimfit program directory (typically, this will be C:\Program Files\Stimfit in Windows or /usr/lib/phython2-5/site-packages/Stimfit in Linux).
+You will find some example files in that directory that you can use as a template, but you should not touch stf.py which is the core Stimfit module.
-2. Import the stimfit module in your file:
+2. Import the Stimfit module in your file:

 ::
     import stf

-3. Start ``stimfit`` and import your file in the embedded Python shell.
+3. Start ``Stimfit`` and import your file in the embedded Python shell.
 Assuming that your file is called ``myFile.py``, you would do:

 ::

     >>> import myFile

-4. If you have applied changes to your file, there is no need to restart stimfit.
+4. If you have applied changes to your file, there is no need to restart Stimfit.
 Just do:

 ::